17 Best Bean to Cup Coffee Machines of 2022

 My Observations

-If you primarily beverage milkies, and if milk texture is important to you, this may just be your ideal bean to cup coffee machine.
+If you mainly ingest milkies, and if milk texture is important to you, this may basically be your fantastic bean to cup coffee brewing equipment.

-As far as I’m aware, this is the first non-commercial bean to cup coffee brewing equipment available in the UK other than the £1500-£2000 Sage Oracle and Sage Oracle Touch, which features a proper steam wand.
+As far as I’m aware, this is the first non-commercial bean to cup coffee machine available in the UK other than the £1500-£2000 Sage Oracle and Sage Oracle Touch, which features a proper steam wand.

 At the price of this machine (currently £550 at Gaggia Direct) given the extent of control you have over shots, including shot temperature, and given it comes with a pro steam wand, I think this is an exceptionally interesting bean to cup machine.